FREE ONLINE ED ASSESSMENT. Start Here

 Although research is limited, some studies have shown a link between ED and certain vitamin deficiencies.

-First, it isn’t clear if these vitamins help with erections and sexual function if you don’t have a vitamin deficiency.
+It isn’t clear if these vitamins help with erections and sexual function if you don’t have a vitamin deficiency.
 In other words, if you’re healthy, taking extra vitamin C may not have any impact on your performance in the bedroom.

-Second, more isn’t always better when it comes to vitamins.
+More isn’t always better when it comes to vitamins.
 Certain vitamins are toxic when consumed in excess, meaning you shouldn’t exceed the recommended intake if you choose to use a vitamin supplement.

-Finally, vitamins aren’t a replacement for FDA-approved ED medication, or for healthy, natural habits and lifestyle changes that can make maintaining an erection easier.
+Vitamins aren’t a replacement for FDA-approved ED medication, or for healthy, natural habits and lifestyle changes that can make maintaining an erection easier.

 Interested in treating ED?
 You can learn more about your options and, if appropriate, access medication by taking part in an online erectile dysfunction consultation.